 CDP and ICLEI will both use the self-reported local and regional government data to provide robust analysis - collaboratively or independently - of the climate actions being taken at subnational level across the world.

-This data will also serve other ICLEI supported initiatives, such as WWF’s One Planet City Challenge (OPCC) and Sustainable Energy for All (SEforALL)’s Building Efficiency Accelerator (BEA) initiative.
+This data will also serve other ICLEI supported initiatives.
 See the full list of ICLEI supported initiatives here.

 CDP use this data to produce city scores, analytics, snapshot reports, and feedback for local and regional governments on their score.
 CDP also makes publicly reported data available on their website and through their Open Data Portal.
 This allows local and regional governments to monitor their progress against their peers worldwide.